Why Natural Actors Still Need Training

 Acting comes naturally for some actors.
 The camera loves them!
 They were made for the stage.
 They have a natural desire to be the center of attention.
 They can memorize lots of dialogue and naturally ease themselves into the “skin” of their characters.

 For naturally gifted actors and actresses, there sometimes can be a temptation to disregard training.
 The thinking goes that, if one is a “natural”, one does not need training.
 You either have “it” or you don’t.

-But it’s important to remember that, while the actor might be a natural performer, he or she is also a human being.
-There are days when you don’t have “it”.
-There are days when the actor might be dealing with life issues or health issues or nervousness or they’re in a lousy mood or they’re just plain not feeling “it”.
+But it’s important to remember that, while you might be a natural performer, you are also a human being.
+There are days when you have “it” and there are days when you don’t have “it”.
+There are days when you might be dealing with life issues or health issues.
+There are days when you feel more nervous than usual.
+There are days when you’re in a lousy mood.
+Or, there are days when you’re just plain not feeling “it”.